Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 3.1.
 The role of serotonin in mood regulation

 Serotonin is a key neurotransmitter involved in regulating mood, appetite, and sleep.
-Low levels of serotonin are often associated with depression , anxiety , and chronic fatigue .
+Insufficient serotonin levels are often associated with depression , anxiety , and chronic fatigue .
 Active compounds in saffron, such as safranal , promote the release of serotonin and inhibit its reuptake , increasing its availability in the brain.
 The result: an effect comparable to SSRIs, but in a more natural way and with a reduced side effect profile .

-Cortisol , often called the “stress hormone,” is released in situations of tension or danger.
-When it remains too high for long periods of time, it can lead to profound fatigue, irritability, and a weakened immune system.
-Clinical trials have shown that exposure to a safranal-rich extract (or oral intake of standardized saffron) decreases cortisol secretion, contributing to a sense of calm and improved ability to manage stress .
+Cortisol , often referred to as the "stress hormone," is released in situations of tension or danger.
+When it remains too high for long periods, it can lead to profound fatigue, irritability, and a weakened immune system.
+Clinical trials have shown that exposure to a safranal-rich extract (or oral intake of standardized saffron) decreases cortisol secretion, contributing to a sense of calm and improved stress management .

 3.3.
 Effectiveness demonstrated by comparative studies

-Several clinical trials indicate that taking 30 mg/day of saffron (standardized to safranal, crocin or whole stigmas) improves depression scores equivalently to some reference drugs, such as fluoxetine.
-On the Hamilton Depression Rating Scale (HAM-D), patients taking saffron show a significant reduction in symptoms from the second week of treatment, with efficacy maintained over time and results comparable to those of SSRI antidepressants.
+Several clinical trials indicate that taking 30 mg/day of saffron (standardized to safranal, crocin, or whole stigmas) improves depression scores equivalently to some reference medications, such as fluoxetine.
+On the Hamilton Depression Rating Scale (HAM-D), patients taking saffron show a significant reduction in symptoms as early as the second week of treatment, with efficacy maintained over time and results comparable to those of SSRI antidepressants.

 4. Other areas of application of saffron for well-being